surgiie/blade-cli/README.md

 ### Custom Save Directory

-All files will get saved to the current directory as `<filename>.rendered.<extension>` or simply `<filename>.rendered` if the file does not have an extension when you do not provide a custom directory to save the rendred file to.
+All files will get saved to the same directory as the file being rendered as `<filename>.rendered.<extension>` or simply `<filename>.rendered` if the file does not have an extension when you do not provide a custom directory to save the rendred file to.
 This is to avoid overwriting the file you are rendering.
 If you wish to save to a custom directory use the `--save-directory` option to specify a directory to write the file to:

 ```